Mongabay: Programs

 As of May 5, 2021, Mongabay had several program areas under the non-profit, including: Global English News; Mongabay-India (environmental news on India in English and Hindi); Mongabay-Latam (Spanish-language environmental news in Latin America), Mongabay-Brasil (Portuguese-language environmental news on Brazil); Mongabay-Indonesia (environmental news on Indonesia in Bahasa Indonesia); Mongabay Education (environmental education content for pre-K through high school); and internships and fellowships.

 Efficiency and accountability

 As of April 29, 2021, Mongabay.org had a 100/100 score on Charity Navigator's Encompass Rating System, which evaluates a nonprofit organization’s financial health including measures of stability, efficiency and sustainability as well as its accountability and transparency policies.
 Mongabay.org had a Guidestar Platinum Transparency rating, which according to the Guidestar "[demonstrates] its commitment to transparency.

 Leadership

-Mongabay.org is governed by its board of directors, which consists of several members.
+Mongabay.org is governed by its board of directors.
 The founder is a member of the board.
-Operationally, Butler, serves as CEO and executive director.
+Operationally, Butler, is CEO and executive director.

 Mongabay.org also has a non-governing advisory board, which includes biologist Peter H. Raven, primatologist Jane Goodall, and William F. Laurance.